Sometimes all our trying to be perfect- or our struggle with perfectionism – causes us to become unhinged. To fall apart.

 - Identify where your worth – your identity – comes from.
 Who or what determines your value as a person?

 - Learn to break that all or nothing attitude.
 Practice “good enough” in some areas of life.
 Start small.
 Maybe you eat frozen pizza for dinner instead of homemade everything; maybe you say no to the weekend volleyball tournament so you can rest; perhaps you yell at your kids again but instead of waiting three days you go to them straight away and apologize and move forward.

 - Challenge negative self-talk that arises – you can learn to take back control of your thought life (pick up my free Shift Your Thoughts worksheets to help you)

 - Get help if you have been thinking about suicide or having thoughts and feelings of hopelessness.

 - Choose your friends wisely – break relationship with women who always gossip, focus on their weight, are quick to point out everyone else’s flaws.

 - Make a decision to step off the treadmill of diets, exercise boot camps, counting calories.
 Get help to learn to care for yourself with kindness and compassion.
 If I am not the right fit for you I can point you in a good direction to get the help you need.

-- Set up a self care tracking system and begin caring for yourself with love each day.
+- Set up a self-care tracking system and begin caring for yourself with love each day.
 Encourage your partner and kids to do the same (find one in my free CALM course)

 - Give yourself permission to rest.